Tiimber/terminal-notification/README.md

 Please note that I've only tested this on a limited set of systems and combinations.
 If you want support for more systems or features, please ask and I might be able to help out.
 Known working combinations is:

 - Mac OS X 10.9.3 with Notification Center
+- Mac OS X 10.9.3 with Growl and afplay
 - Ubuntu 14.04 with notify-send and aplay
 - Ubuntu 14.04 with Growl and aplay
 - Windows 7 with notifu and sounder.exe